cjerdonek/rcv-results-reporter/README.md

 ## TODO

 * Add definitions of uncommon phrases on hover?
-* Add a "production" script for use in a non-demo context.
 * Try adding intermediate rounds? (expand / collapse)
 * Add end-to-end tests of the html.
 * Make sure all elections are covered in the tests.